ryanbenac33/koop-provider-OpenGround/README.md

 This provider ships with the base provider and a server file.
 After following the quick start guide, be sure you have installed npm (Node Package Manager) which can be utilized through the CMD command line.
 In the CMD using npm, download and install the Koop CLI (command line interface) using:

 `npm install -g @koopjs/cli`

+The out of the box outputs also require the following modules be installed via command or terminal line (in addition to any installed during an app initialization):

+`npm install flat`

 **Note:** There are known issues installing the above packages when connected to VPN.
 Disconnect VPN and use only network to install the necessary packages.